Hsieh Su-wei: 2008: Singles breakthrough

-Hsieh started 2008 by winning three matches to qualify for the Australian Open, where she won her first main-draw Grand Slam match, defeating Klára Zakopalová in three sets.
-In the second round, she beat 19th seed Sybille Bammer and defeated Aravane Rezaï in the third round to become first Taiwanese tennis player to reach the fourth round of a Grand Slam.
+Hsieh started 2008 by winning three matches to qualify for the Australian Open, where she won her first main-draw major match, defeating Klára Zakopalová in three sets.
+In the second round, she beat 19th seed Sybille Bammer and defeated Aravane Rezaï in the third round to become first Taiwanese tennis player to reach the fourth round of a major.
 She then lost in the fourth round to the world No. 1, Justine Henin, in straight sets.
 The result would lift her into the top 100 for the first time.
 She reached the doubles final at the Thailand Open in February with Vania King, losing to compatriots Chuang and Chan Yung-jan.

 In March, Hsieh played at Indian Wells, losing in the first round to Elena Vesnina in three sets.
 A week later, she lost again, this time in the first round of qualifying, to Tatiana Poutchek in Miami.
-These two defeats saw her ranking fall to 116.
+These two defeats saw her ranking fall to No. 116.

-At the end of April, Hsieh entered the ITF tournament in Incheon as the first seed, and won the tournament, defeating Chinese player Yanze Xie in three sets.
+At the end of April, Hsieh entered the ITF tournament in Incheon as the first seed, and won the tournament, defeating Chinese player Xie Yanze in three sets.
 As a result of this win, her ranking rose to No. 99.
 At the French Open, she was defeated by qualifier Anastasiya Yakimova in the first round.

 In June, she had her best Wimbledon ladies' singles result to date by making it to the second round.
-She beat Stéphanie Cohen-Aloro in the first round, claiming her first victory in her third main draw appearance at Wimbledon, before falling to No. 9 seed and French Open runner-up, Dinara Safina.
+She beat Stéphanie Cohen-Aloro in the first round, claiming her first victory in her third main draw appearance at Wimbledon, before falling to No. 9 seed and French Open runner-up Dinara Safina.

 At the Cincinnati Open, Hsieh lost in the first round in singles, but made it to the finals in doubles with Kazakh partner Yaroslava Shvedova.
 However, the pair were topped by the Russian duo of Maria Kirilenko and Nadia Petrova in a third set super-tiebreak.
-She then went on to record her first main draw win at the US Open over Evgeniya Rodina before losing to Petrova in the second round.
-Hsieh then managed to end the year strong by winning the Bali International with Peng Shuai and defending her title in Korea with compatriot Chuang.
-She finished the year ranked inside the top 100 in singles for the first time, at No. 79, and 53rd in doubles.
+She then went on to record her first main-draw win at the US Open over Evgeniya Rodina before losing to Petrova in the second round.
+Hsieh then managed to end the year strong by winning the Bali International with Peng Shuai, and defending her title in Korea with compatriot Chuang.
+She finished the year ranked inside the top 100 in singles for the first time, at No. 79, and No. 53 in doubles.